dinandadiadeskadiara/kumparanAutomated/README.md

 4. Login Form test(username field)
 5. Login Form( password Test)

-all using valid and invalid method to perform the test.Including some of test cases that I'm tested also following the test step and test result on a excel file
+all using valid and invalid method to perform the test.Including some of test cases that I'm tested also following the test step and test result on a excel file.

+======API TEST =========

+API TEST using POSTMAN method with generated script and result displayed on a authorization and header view.
+Authorization using basic authorization with user's username and password.